 Soak In The Views From The Citadel

-The fortress of Citadel was build in 1851 top of the Gellért Hill is a strategic point from where the Habsburgs had an overview of both Buda and Pest.
+The fortress of Citadel was built in 1851 on top of the Gellért Hill is a strategic point from where the Habsburgs had an overview of both Buda and Pest.
 It offers some of the best views of the city and I highly recommend walking up the hill rather than the temptation to take a bus or taxi.

 Cross All The Bridges

 Budapest is a city of bridges – grand and beautiful bridges.
-They span across over the river Danube at different points, joining Buda to Pest, and making it Budapest.
+They span across the river Danube at different points, joining Buda to Pest, and making it Budapest.
 Ah, nothing like symbolism.
 If there’s one feature that stands out in the city, it’s the bridges.
 In fact, one of my favourite pictures ever was taken on a bridge in Budapest.